nyorain/vil/readme.md

 	for a separate window (that works on native wayland).
 Or make your application use xcb/xlib.
 	- only actively tested on linux, bug reports and improvements for other platforms appreciated
-- MSVC 2019 (x64)
+- Windows with MSVC 2019/2022 (x64)
-- MinGW (this one is not tested at the moment and might give you problems but reported issues will be fixed.
-CI for this platform is WIP).
+  You can find prebuilt libraries in the release section.
+To install the layer, just run the `register_layer.bat` after unpacking the zip.

+Windows+MinGW will hopefully eventually be supported/tested.
+Please report issues, if you try this.

 **NOTE**: 32-bit platforms are currently not supported.
 Pull requests are welcome but you'd likely have to maintain it yourself/set up CI.

-Currently (as there isn't even an official release), there are no prepackaged binaries or build scripts, you have to build and install it yourself.
-You'll need an up-to-date version of [meson](https://github.com/mesonbuild/meson/releases).
+To build the layer from scratch, you'll need an up-to-date version of [meson](https://github.com/mesonbuild/meson/releases).

-## Unix
+## Building on Unix

 Just clone the repository and run: